FmTod/.github/guidelines/GENERAL.md

 - Prioritize code efficiency and optimization to enhance performance.
 - Emphasize code readability and maintainability through clear and descriptive comments.

+## Validation

+- Most of the user input must be validated.
+- Validation needs to be done in the backend and mirrored to the frontend using [Laravel Precognition](https://laravel.com/docs/11.x/precognition).

 ## Tests

 - A new test must accompany each feature.